jcbhmphrs733/texasholdem2/README.md

 # Texas Hold'em Bot Hackathon

 Welcome to the Texas Hold'em Bot Hackathon!
 Create your own poker bot to compete against other participants using our automated tournament system.
+If this is your first time playing Texas Hold'em or you if would like a quick refresher, click here -> [Texas Hold'em](https://en.wikipedia.org/wiki/Texas_hold_%27em)

 ## Quick Start

+1. **Add dependancies**
+    ```bash
+    python -m pip install rich treys
+    ```
-1. **Create your bot file**: Add a `.py` file to the `player_pool/` directory
+2. **Create your bot file**: Add a `.py` file to the `player_pool/` directory
 2. **Implement your bot**: Create a class that inherits from `ParentBot`
 3. **Test your bot**: Use the Dojo in `botDev/` or run `python main_tournament.py`
 4. **Your bot is automatically included**: The system discovers and includes all valid bots!